Issue 1 - An Amendment Concerning Civil Lawsuits and the Powers of the General Assembly

 Arkansas senators and representatives voted last year to put Issue 1 on the Nov.
 6, 2018 ballot for voters to decide.

 On July 12, 2018, a lawsuit was filed in an attempt to remove Issue 1 from the November ballot.
-The lawsuit is working its way through the court system and a ruling will be made before Election Day.
 You can read the lawsuit here.
+The Pulaski County Circuit Court judge ruled that the multiple proposals included in Issue 1 were not related to each other, as required by the Arkansas Constitution.

 Who is supporting or opposing this measure?